facebook/ristretto255-js/README.md

 ##### Unsafe operations over Edwards EC points

 Unsafe operations give a way to use the ristretto255 group more efficiently, but these APIs should be used with great care.
-To minimize security risks of cryptographic protocols which use these operations, these EC (elliptic curve) points should be serialized first with `toBytes()` before being stored on disk or transferred over the wire.
+It is recommended in the [ristretto255 RFC](https://tools.ietf.org/html/draft-hdevalence-cfrg-ristretto-01#section-4) that an implementation that does a number of group operations first transforms ristretto255 elements to EC points (`unsafe.point.fromBytes`), then performs necessary operations in the EC group (e.g. `unsafe.point.scalarMult`) and transforms the resulting EC point back to ristretto255 group (`unsafe.point.toBytes`).
+However since JavaScript does not provide type safety, it is easier to mix-up different types, thus we highly recommend the use of safe operations described in the previous sections instead.
+The implementations must not operate on internal (EC) representations other than in between `unsafe.point.fromBytes` and `unsafe.point.toBytes` functions.

 The format for the EC point is four coordinates: `[gf(), gf(), gf(), gf()]`, where each coordinate `gf() = Float64Array(16)` is a 16-element array, where each element has 16 least significant bits used.

-The ristretto technique gives a way to map ristretto255 group elements to Edwards points (`fromBytes()`) and to convert a certain subset of Edwards points back to ristretto255 group elements (`toBytes()`).

 * `unsafe.point.alloc()`: allocated a placeholder for an EC point
 * `unsafe.point.toBytes(P)`: converts an EC point `P` to a ristretto255 element (the conversion is well defined only for even EC points)